ucsf-web-services/ucsf_utility_scripts/README.md

 ####Dependencies

-Piggy-bags on the Iterator script and requires the custom Drush commands defined in `ucsf.drush.inc`, so make sure that Drush can find them.
+Piggy-backs on the Iterator script and requires the custom Drush commands defined in `ucsf.drush.inc`, so make sure that Drush can find them.

 ###Site Builder: